wumarc/SEG2105-Student-Course-Booking-App/README.md

 # SEG2105-Student-Course-Booking-App
-A repository to store the source of the Student Course Booking App
+A repository to store the source code of the Student Course Booking App